darachm/rhesis2/content/posts/bug_fixes_for_the_spiders.md

 ---
-title: ""
+title: "Bugs (reports) for the (web) spiders"
-date:
+date: 2018-01-26
 draft: true
+tags:
+  - bugs
+  - reference
 ---
-OTHER
-various_bugs_and_problems,_some_solutions

-<p>Here, I document problems I've encountered and some notes to help
-others figure out similar problems of their own</p>
+Here, I document problems I've encountered and some notes to help others figure out similar problems of their own

 <ul>
 <li>